gonmf/dakilang/README.md

 ## TODO - Planned features or improvements

-- Detect and prevent declaration of clauses over built-ins (same name and arity)
+- More clause conditions and more flexibility in their definition
 - Improve parser
 - Test suite
 - Help built-in